Nanagyan22/loan-app/README.md

 ## Conclusions & Recommendations
 - The app demonstrates a complete **machine learning workflow**, providing reliable predictions of loan default amounts.
 - Key predictive features were identified using **Best Subset** and **Forward Stepwise Selection**, with strong evaluation metrics (RMSE, R²).
-- **Recommendations:** deploy in real-world lending platforms, retrain models regularly, enhance feature engineering, provide explanation for predictions, and scale the app for large datasets.
+- **Recommendations:** deploy in real-world lending platforms, retrain models regularly, enhance feature engineering, provide explanations for predictions, and scale the app for large datasets.

 ---